sarathsreedharan/icaps2024.github.io/content/program/workshops/hplan.md

 #### Poster session 1:

 - An ILP Heuristic for Total-Order HTN Planning
-- On Semantics of Hierarchical Planning Domain Models with Decomposition Constraints and Empty Methods
+- <s>On Semantics of Hierarchical Planning Domain Models with Decomposition Constraints and Empty Methods</s>
+  (This previously accepted paper will only be presented in a short talk and discussion at the end)
+- *moved:* Correcting Totally-Ordered Hierarchical Plans by Action Deletion and Action Insertion
 - Laying the Foundations for Solving FOND HTN problems: Grounding, Search, Heuristics (and Benchmark Problems)
 - Redundant Decompositions in PO HTN Domains: Goto Considered Harmful
 - Towards Search Node-Specific Special-Case Heuristics for HTN Planning – An Empirical Analysis of Search Space Properties under Progression